 Black Rock City is a walking and bike-friendly metropolis.
-You must park your vehicle at your campsite and leave it there while you are in BRC.
-No motorized vehicles except for public agency vehicles, specially marked BRC department service vehicles, and vehicles licensed by the Department of Mutant Vehicles (DMV) are allowed to drive in BRC or on the open playa.
-Non-mutated vehicles intended for recreational driving, including motorcycles, large scooters, and ATVs are NOT permitted and will be impounded at the Gate.
-NO unlicensed cars, RVs, trucks, motorcycles, golf carts or go-carts are allowed.
-Anyone operating a vehicle without a permit may be fined and have the vehicle impounded or disabled by law enforcement or the Black Rock Rangers.
+You must park your vehicle at your campsite and leave it there while you are at Burning Man.
+Only public agency vehicles, specially marked BRC department service vehicles, and vehicles licensed by the Department of Mutant Vehicles (DMV) are allowed to drive in Black Rock City or on the open playa.
+Non-mutated vehicles intended for recreational driving, including motorcycles, large scooters, and ATVs, are NOT permitted an will be impounded at the Gate.
+No unlicensed cars, RVs, trucks, motorcycles, golf carts or go-carts are allowed.

 Mutant Vehicles & The DMV

-The speed limit in BRC is 5 mph at all times — that’s reeeaaaallly slow — including when entering and departing BRC.
+The speed limit in BRC is 5 mph at all times — that’s reeeaaaallly slow — including when entering from Gate Road and departing BRC.
 Pedestrians and bicycles have the right of way over motor vehicles.
 Mutant Vehicle artists, operators and passengers must comply with safety standards, including physical and mechanical integrity of vehicles, and adherence to driving rules.
 Passengers may only get on or off a vehicle that is completely stopped.
-Vehicles are prohibited from driving inside the perimeter around the Man.
+Vehicles are prohibited from driving on: the Esplanade, Awe Street, the promenades from the city to the Man and the Temple, and inside the perimeter around the Man.
 All Mutant Vehicles must also comply with the Sound Policy stated on the Burning Man website.

-Large, seated, street-legal motorcycle type scooters are not allowed in BRC.
-Small motorized scooters (single-person, two wheeled, lightweight, stand-up, small, no-seat, off-street type, e.g. go-peds) are allowed in BRC, but they are subject to the same rules as any other motorized vehicles, including the 5 MPH speed limit and use of front and rear lights at night.
+These vehicles are subject to the same rules as any other motorized vehicles, including the 5 mph speed limit and use of front and rear lights at night.
 BLM Rangers will issue citations for noncompliance.
-We strongly suggest loud scooters be equipped with a muffler.

 Motorcycles are only allowed in BRC if they were your sole means of transportation to BRC, and must be parked at your campsite for the duration of your stay.
 Participants bringing motorcycles that aren’t their sole means of transportation will be asked to turn around at the Gate.